 MedlinePlus pages contain carefully selected links to Web resources with health information on over 1000 topics.
 MedlinePlus follows a list of guidelines for the inclusion of Web sites.

-The MedlinePlus health topic pages include links to current news on the topic and related information.
+The MedlinePlus health topic pages include links to current information on the topic.
 You can also find preformulated searches of the MEDLINE/PubMed database, which allow you to find references to latest health professional articles on your topic.

 The A.D.A.M. medical encyclopedia brings health consumers an extensive library of medical images and videos, as well as over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.

 Drug and supplement information is available from the American Society of Health-System Pharmacists (ASHP) via

 AHFS® Consumer Medication Information, and Natural Medicines Comprehensive Database Consumer Version.